Significance of Non-duality

 (1) The philosophical concept that transcends dual distinctions, highlighting an ultimate oneness in perception.[48]

-(1) The philosophical concept indicating that there is no separation between the individual self and the ultimate reality or Parameshvara.[49]
+(1) Non-duality is suggested between Advaita and the Supreme Lord, indicating a philosophical concept of oneness where there is no separation between the individual and the divine.[51]

 From: Kathasaritsagara (the Ocean of Story)